 Just behind the first shop is this one selling crispy oven baked bread.
 They have two flavors: salted peanut on the left and sweet malt on the right.

 These extremely dark, almost black, pieces are made with hard tofu.
 And they are all vegan.
 The flavor is salty and spicy (some flavors are more spicy than the others).
 One of the selling points of this shop is that the pieces are naturally colored.
 You can choose the amount and the variety you want.

 There are a few of this type of grilled corn shop.
 They are almost always vegetarian.
 Avoid flavors like butter (牛油), cream (奶油) or cheese (起司) and you should be good to go.

 One of the most popular snacks in this night market.
 At the time of visit, there are two shops opposite each other selling grilled mushrooms.
 The one with the long queue is cheaper and more popular.

-You can choose different flavors like seaweed, mustard, pepper, etc. The price of the more popular shop is TW$100 and the opposite shop is TW$150 or 200 depending on the size.
+You can choose different flavours like seaweed, mustard, pepper, etc. The price of the more popular shop is TW$100 and the opposite shop is TW$150 or 200 depending on the size.

 Another vegan food that appears in many night market is sweet potato balls.
 They are crispy on the outside and chewy on the inside.
-Sometimes they add flavor powder on top.
-My recommendation would be plum flavor.
-Avoid flavors like cheese as they are not vegan.
+Sometimes they add flavour powder on top.
+My recommendation would be plum flavour.
+Avoid flavours like cheese as they are not vegan.